 SHORT HISTORY OF MIDWINTER NIGHT’S DREAM

 In 2018, the biannual theatre festival Midwinter Night’s Dream celebrated a small anniversary – the festival took place for the 10th time.
 Through the years, the Midwinter Night’s Dream has had various creative teams and curators with different concepts, but one thing has remained the same – it’s Tallinn City Theatre’s festival, organised in the most part by the theatre’s own staff.

 The Midwinter Night’s Dream festival was founded in 2000, when the City Theatre had just opened its new wing with the freshly renovated Heaven Theatre and Chamber Theatre.
 Together with the Hell Theatre that had also recently been opened, the former small theatre company that for many years struggled with lack of space now suddenly had a large building with multiple venues, capable of giving several performances at the same time and welcoming a much larger audience.
 The uniqueness of the theatre situated in a complex of medieval houses also attracted the attention of many foreign guests.
-The turn of the millennium was one of Tallinn City Theatre’s heydays and the theatre performed in many festivals in Europe and Russia.
+In the turn of the millennium Tallinn City Theatre performed in many festivals in Europe and Russia.
 But there was one thing that often caused certain distress – tight festival schedules didn’t enable actors to see each other’s work and make new contacts.
 Thus, the City Theatre started to dream about our own festival that would enable us to welcome visiting companies, interesting theatre-makers bringing in fresh vibes and giving an additional value to the theatre audiences of Tallinn, as well as to show the world our own productions and our new theatre building.
 The festival’s goal was to invite companies with similar artistic pursuits, and to gather the whole event under the same roof, making the best of the theatre building’s cosy atmosphere to encourage communication between participants.
 The event was subtitled “festival of small stages” and scheduled between Christmas and New Year that inspired the name Midwinter Night’s Dream.